SwiftedMind/Puddles/README.md

 ➖ **Deep Link Support** - Puddles includes built-in support for deep linking and arbitrary state restoration with minimal additional setup.

-➖ **Queryables** - Queryables allow you to trigger a view presentation with a simple `async` function call that suspends until the presentation has concluded and produced a result.
-For example, you can trigger a "deletion confirmation" alert and `await` its result with one call, without ever leaving the scope.
+➖ **Queryables** - Queryables enable you to present a view and `await` its completion with a single async function call that automatically takes care of setting presentation state.
+This simplifies tasks like triggering a deletion confirmation alert and awaiting its result, all from a single scope.

 ➖ **Signals** - In SwiftUI, you can send data from a child view to a parent view through the use of closures, which are one-time events that trigger an action.
 Puddles introduces a `Signal type that sends data down the view hierarchy without enforcing a new state.
 This is particularly useful for deep linking and state restoration, allowing state changes from outside a view without locking new states from the parent.